just-nilux/Icarus/README.md

 ### t=n:
 - Check the candle [n-1], if the entry is succesful.
 - If succesfull, then change the status to 'waiting exit'
-- algorithm will see the status 'waiting exit' and create the 'action' with the value 'execute_exit'
+- algorithm will see the status 'waiting exit' and create the 'action' with the value ACTN_EXEC_EXIT
 - exit order will be placed at the beginning of the candle n

 In this scenario the earliest execution of exit is possible at [n] where the entry point is at [n-1]